 Pursuant to the terms of the intercreditor agreement, the mezzanine lender is given the right to cure both monetary and non-monetary events of default under the mortgage loan in order to prevent the senior mortgage lender from foreclosing and terminating the mezzanine lender's security interest in the equity collateral.
 However, the decision of whether or not to cure is not such a simple one.
 The mezzanine lender would have to believe that it can remedy the issues at the project causing the existing developer to default on the mortgage loan and mezzanine loan and also rely on a current appraisal that reflects an "as stabilized" value that will cover the outstanding mortgage and mezzanine debt.
-In that case, the mezzanine lender may elect to cure the mortgage loan pursuant to the intercreditor agreement in order to have a cooling off period to then evaluate whether to (a) structure a work-out of the mezzanine loan with the borrower with no involvement by the mortgage lender (depending on the nature of the default, however, it seems unlikely that if the default is a construction related issue it will be resolved only by a restructure of the mezzanine loan) or (b) foreclose on its equity collateral and take over the mortgage borrower and the construction project.
+In that case, the mezzanine lender may elect to cure the mortgage loan pursuant to the intercreditor agreement in order to have a cooling off period to then evaluate whether to (a) structure a work-out of the mezzanine loan with the borrower with no involvement by the mortgage lender (depending on the nature of the default, however, it seems unlikely that if the default is a construction related issue it will be resolved only by a restructure of the mezzanine loan) or (b) foreclose on its equity collateral and take over the mortgaged borrower and the construction project.
 The economics of this decision must be carefully analyzed by the mezzanine lender and the following considered before any action is taken:

-- i) What is the nature of the default? - ii) Why did the construction project get off schedule and why is the construction budget "out of balance" or subject to cost-overruns? - iii) Is the project being mismanaged by the developer? - iv) Was there a force-majeure event or external sub-market issue that slowed construction or subjected the developer to higher hurdles or unexpected costs to complete the project? - v) Will some relief from the mezzanine lender aid the borrower and enable borrower to satisfy its obligations under the mortgage and mezzanine loans? - vi) What percentage of the project is complete and how far away is the "substantial completion" date? - vii) Will the mezzanine lender be able to reach the "substantial completion" date (even given any extensions negotiated in the intercreditor agreement)? - viii) Will the foreclosure of the pledge be subject to borrower defenses and contest?
+- What is the nature of the default? - Why did the construction project get off schedule and why is the construction budget "out of balance" or subject to costoverruns? - Is the project being mismanaged by the developer? - Was there a force-majeure event or external sub-market issue that slowed construction or subjected the developer to higher hurdles or unexpected costs to complete the project? - Will some relief from the mezzanine lender aid the borrower and enable borrower to satisfy its obligations under the mortgage and mezzanine loans? - What percentage of the project is complete and how far away is the "substantial completion" date? - Will the mezzanine lender be able to reach the "substantial completion" date (even given any extensions negotiated in the intercreditor agreement)? - Will the foreclosure of the pledge be subject to borrower defenses and contest? - How much money will the mezzanine lender have to infuse into the project to get it back on track? - Will the mezzanine lender be able to pursue the mezzanine completion guarantors for these infused funds to rebalance the mortgage loan and how likely is the mezzanine lender to succeed on these claims?